 MW: It’s time for closing thoughts.
 If you had one piece of advice for a woman looking to succeed in maritime, what would it be?

 SG: It’s just to come, have the right attitude, and be willing to learn from everybody.
 That’s true for anybody, whether they’re a woman or not.
 Just come to work every day, expecting to learn something new.

 It could be hard to learn, but it will be worth it sometime down the line.
 Work with the team you’ve got because that’s what you have.
 It’s all about work ethic, and you either have it or you don’t.
 In this industry, it becomes pretty clear when you don’t have it, and those who do really do well.

 Who is Susan Gardner?

 Susan Gardner is the Senior Director of Operations and Projects for the Georgia Port Authority.
 She joined the GPA in February of 2020 with nearly 25 years of maritime experience.
-In her role at the GPA, she is responsible for all of the general cargo / breakbulk operations for the GPA as well as leading the team involved with the design and construction of Savannah Container Terminal – a new terminal that will be built for the GPA handling over 2.0 Million TEUS when it is fully built out.
-Prior to joining the GPA, she was the VP of Field Operations for the Americas for Navis where her team was responsible for the sale and successful implementation of all Navis projects in the Americas region.
-She gained terminal operations experience and knowledge in the nearly 18 years she worked for APM Terminals with various leadership roles at several terminals in North America.
+In her role at the GPA, she is responsible for all of the general cargo/breakbulk operations as well as leading the team involved with the design and construction of Savannah Container Terminal – a new terminal that will be built for the GPA, handling over 2.0 million TEUS when it is fully built out.
+Prior to joining the GPA, she was the VP of Field Operations for the Americas for Navis, where her team was responsible for the sale and successful implementation of all Navis projects in the Americas region.
+She gained terminal operations experience and knowledge in the nearly 18 years she worked for APM Terminals, with various leadership roles at several terminals in North America.

 What is Women in Maritime?